Harassment & Discrimination

 Under state and federal Title VII laws, employees are also protected from harassment, discrimination, and employment termination based on their race or national origin.
 When a supervisor, manager, or coworker treats you adversely based on race or national origin rather than the quality of work, this is discrimination.
 Name-calling, poor assignments, harassment, retaliation, and mistreatment are also examples of discrimination under the law.

-An injured or disabled worker is protected under the law from adverse treatment at work, harassment, and termination when all they needed was a reasonable accommodation to do their job.
+An injured or disabled worker is protected under the law from adverse treatment at work, harassment, and termination when all they need is reasonable accommodation to do their job.
 Further, an employer cannot treat an able-bodied worker as disabled because of an injury or condition that doesn’t stop the employee from doing his or her job.
-It’s against the law to harass, fire, or retaliate because of a disability, or because your boss views you as disabled.
+It’s against the law to harass, fire, or retaliate because of a disability or because your boss views you as disabled.
 If you can perform your job either without accommodation or with reasonable accommodation, you should not be treated adversely or lose your job.

-It breaks the law to harass, fire, or retaliate because of sex, pregnancy, or the need for time off work after the birth of a child.
-If you have vacation time saved up to take off work or are eligible for Family Medical Leave (FML), taking time off after your child’s birth shouldn’t count against your job or your career.
-This claim falls under the Pregnancy Discrimination Act and/or Title VII sex discrimination.
+It is against the law to harass, fire, or retaliate because of sex, pregnancy, or the need for time off work after the birth of a child.
+If you have vacation time saved up or are eligible under the Family and Medical Leave (FMLA), taking time off after your child’s birth shouldn’t count against your job or your career.
+Such claims typically fall under the Pregnancy Discrimination Act and/or Title VII of the Civil Rights Act, which prohibit discrimination based on sex, including pregnancy-related conditions.

 Speak with an Oklahoma Discrimination Attorney

-Maybe you were a victim of wrongful termination while you were off work recovering from surgery or discriminated against when taking Family Medical Leave (FML) due to a serious medical situation in the family or for the birth or adoption of a child.
+Maybe you were a victim of wrongful termination while you were off work recovering from surgery or discriminated against when taking FMLA leave due to a serious medical situation in the family or for the birth or adoption of a child.
 No matter what the reason, you don’t have to take it.
+Call an Oklahoma discrimination lawyer today.

-Tim Gilpin is an experienced discrimination lawyer with decades of experience helping clients on a contingency fee basis, with a free, up-front consultation.
+Tim Gilpin is an experienced discrimination lawyer with decades of experience helping clients on a contingency fee basis with a free, up-front consultation.
 The law can be complicated and confusing, but Tim Gilpin has your back and will review your claim to see if you’re owed lost wages or benefits or compensation for emotional distress or pain and suffering.
-To get a consultation on your employment discrimination case, call Tim Gilpin of Gilpin Law Office at 918.583.8900 today.
+To get a consultation on your employment discrimination case, call Gilpin Law Office at 918-583-8900 or complete an online form today.
+Located in Tulsa, Oklahoma, Gilpin Law Office serves clients in the surrounding areas.